mishatuesday/mishatuesday.github.io/_posts/2022-12-07-user-authentication-without-session-cookies.markdown

 ## Easy
 There are (at least) two ways to set a localStorage key/value pair.
 I use `localStorage.email = r.email`.
-You can also use brackete notation: `localStorage['email'] = r.email`
+You can also use bracket notation: `localStorage['email'] = r.email`.

-When you want to get rid of it, it's `localStorage.removeItem("name")` Or you can nuke everything in localStorage with `localStorage.clear` In my opinion, easier than dealing with session cookies.
+When you want to get rid of it, it's `localStorage.removeItem("name")` Or you can nuke everything in localStorage with `localStorage.clear` In my opinion, this method is easier than dealing with session cookies.
 There's no configuration to worry about, it just works.

 So here's my login function in React: